 Single-Use Disposables

 Not every tool can be sterilized.
-Files, buffers, orange wood sticks, and toe separators are porous — they can't be fully disinfected.
+Files, buffers, orange wood sticks, and toe separators are porous, so they can't be fully disinfected.
 Any reputable salon should use brand-new disposable versions for every client, not reuse them after a quick spray.

 At our Kissimmee salon, we use a new file and buffer for every guest.
 No exceptions.